pmp-p/pmp-p/README.md

 Once done with that you can seek for help on #Panda3D freenode irc (quick answer) or discord ( ymmv ).

+Note : all pip modules compiled via pydk are ABI compatible with P4A from kivy.

 - For others well everything here is very experimental, async, unthreaded and Python centric.

 <!--